Lukmen-lab/pHSigma/README.md

 # pHSigma
-Fitting a sigmodial curve into absorption ratio
+Fitting a sigmodial curve into absorption ratios